larmarange/labelled/cran-comments.md

 0 errors √ | 0 warnings √ | 0 notes √

+## Fixes

+During previous submission, there was a NOTE about no visible binding for a global variable for one function.
+It has been fixed.

 ## revdepcheck results

 We checked 43 reverse dependencies (41 from CRAN + 2 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.